prantlf/grunt-html-html-reporter/README.md

 ## Release History

+ * 2018-01-27   v0.2.2   Do not report unknown messqge types as notices
  * 2017-11-25   v0.2.1   Support Node.js < 7
  * 2017-11-24   v0.2.0   Fix recognition of warnings,
                          say "notices" instead of "notes"